DonSchado/bob-the-mutant/README.md

 ![mutation](/img/mutation.png)

 Wow, even something that raises an exception is not covered by tests.
 That's pretty bad, isn't it?
+(To be fair, since _Bob_ integrates the _Statement_ class, this will be covered, but in isolation it won't, because there are no corresponding tests for _Statement_.)

 ### Now what?